 07th Expansion presents.
 Welcome to Rokkenjima (Six eaves island).

 Fall 1986... in Rokkenjima, a private island owned by Kinzou Ushiromiya, eleven of his relatives arrive for a family reunion.
 He is dying and children want nothing more than to split the wealth he will leave behind.
 But as a storm traps them on the island, the riddle of Rokkenjima's legendary golden witch begins to take the lives of several people.
-Who can solve the riddle and gain the gold & the inheritance?
+Who can solve the riddle and gain the gold and the inheritance?
 Will the golden witch truly revive?

 “From now on when I speak of the truth, I will use red.”